How healthy are your dog's teeth?

 Eating something unpleasant can give your dog bad breath – whether they raid the rubbish bin, nibble on a fish washed up on the beach, or steal the cat’s food!
 Usually, this odour will pass by itself, but giving your dog some water and brushing their teeth will help get rid of the smell quicker.

-Be aware that fish-based food or a fish-based dietary supplement might make your dog’s breath smell fishy.
+Be aware that fish-based food or a fish-based dietary supplement might make your dog’s breath smell like fish.

 The final word on bad dog breath